PierreG25/Spot-analysis/README.md

-# Day-Ahead Electricity Market Analysis (EPEX Spot)
+# Day-Ahead Electricity Market Analysis

-This repository contains a structured analysis of the French day-ahead electricity market (EPEX Spot).
+This repository contains a structured analysis of the French day-ahead electricity market.
 The project explores historical data, identifies key price drivers, and builds the foundation for forecasting models.
 The project is divided into four main parts: